ablMurray/RAM_website/content/home/slider.md

 ---
-widget: slider
+widget: slider  # Use the Slider widget as this page section
 widget_id: carousel
 weight: 20
----
-widget: slider  # Use the Slider widget as this page section
-weight: 20  # Position of this section on the page
 active: true  # Publish this section?
 headless: true  # This file represents a page section.